How to Help Your Child Overcome Dental Anxiety

 Dental anxiety in children

 Dental anxiety is common in children who are unfamiliar with regular dental checkups or newly introduced to the concept.
 Dental anxiety in children usually refers to the psychological resistance or fear of the dentist, clinic, or even the dental checkup procedure (due to lack of knowledge and fear of new things).
-It can be overcome with some simple steps, such as familiarizing the child with the dentist and dental checkups, using positive reinforcement to encourage calm and cooperative behavior, and helping them have a good time at the dental clinic without any fear.
+It can be overcome with some simple steps, such as familiarising the child with the dentist and dental checkups, using positive reinforcement to encourage calm and cooperative behaviour, and helping them have a good time at the dental clinic without any fear.

 Tips to help your child overcome dental anxiety